-In some cases a root canal may need subsequent treatment following the initial procedure.
-Some roots have irregular shapes and orifices that could warrant additional treatment.
+In some cases, a root canal may need subsequent treatment following the initial procedure.
+Some tooth roots have irregular shapes and orifices that could warrant additional treatment.
 Occasionally, the existing infection outside the canals may not heal completely.
-In these instances the tooth would need a retreat done by your general dentist or endodontist at a later date.
+In these instances, the tooth would need a retreat done by your general dentist or endodontist at a later date.

-Following completion of the root canal it is essential to cover the tooth with a crown.
+Following the completion of the root canal, it is essential to cover the tooth with a crown.
 This is done to prevent fracturing of the tooth and to restore the tooth’s original shape and strength.